 - Learn about the fluctuations of tide pools and follow the activities of a sea star through changing tides.

-- Gain an understanding of migration and follow a gray whale covering huge distances in the open ocean.
+- Gain an understanding of migration and follow a gray whale covering huge distances in the open Ocean.

 - Take a look at kelp forest ecosystems through the eyes of the sea otters that depend on them.